Chronic Idiopathic Constipation

 - A feeling of blockage in the anus or rectum

-- Use of manual maneuvers; using the hands; to facilitate defecation
+- Use of manual maneuvers, such as using the hands, to facilitate defecation

 In addition, a major symptom is having fewer than three bowel movements a week.

 Good to know: Irritable Bowel Syndrome shares some symptoms with chronic idiopathic constipation, but people with IBS report pain and bloating more often than people with CIC, and report that their symptoms improve after defecation.
 This is not the case with CIC.
 People with CIC almost never experience diarrhea without using laxatives.
 They also experience normal loose stools only rarely.
-For more information on Irritable Bowel Syndrome, see this resource
+For more information, see this resource on on Irritable Bowel Syndrome.
+If you are experiencing uncomfortable symptoms, you can do a free symptom assessment using the Ada app at any time.

 There are several gastroenterological symptoms which indicate that chronic constipation may have a serious medical condition as its underlying cause, rather than being idiopathic.
 These include: